Lavanya-0724/Credit-Score-Classification-/README.md

 🛠️ Tools & Libraries
 Python

 Pandas & NumPy

 Matplotlib & Seaborn (for visualization)

 Scikit-learn (for machine learning)

 🧠 Learnings
-How to handle real-world credit data
+How to handle real-world credit data,

-Importance of preprocessing and feature engineering Model selection and evaluation techniques
+Importance of preprocessing and feature engineering,

+Model selection and evaluation techniques